LukeShortCloud/rootpages/src/windows/editions.rst

 Long-Term Servicing Channel (LTSC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Previously known as the long-term servicing branch (LTSB) in older releases of Windows, LTSC provides a stripped down version of Windows Enterprise.
+Previously known as the long-term servicing branch (LTSB) in older releases of Windows, LTSC provides a stripped down version of Windows Enterprise that receives updates for many years.
 It removes pre-installed applications including [3]:

 -  Cortana
--  Edge web browser
 -  Microsoft Store
 -  OneDrive
 -  OneNote